Skip to content

 Origin Theoretical (1987) Empirical (2017, 27+ orgs)

-Nature Prescriptive classification Descriptive observation
+Nature A priori classification (classificatory, not prescriptive) Descriptive observation (empirical)

 Classification axis 1 Interrogative (What/How/Where/Who/When/Why) Type (CSVLOD)

-Classification axis 3 Nature (Rules/Structures/Solutions)
+Classification axis 3 Nature (Rules/Structures/Changes)

 Classification axis 4 Focus (Business-focused/IT-focused)

-Temporal dimension None Lifecycle (permanent/long-lived/short-lived)
+Temporal dimension Timing column (but no artifact lifecycle) Lifecycle (permanent/long-lived/short-lived)

 Process dimension None Three processes (Strategic Planning, Initiative Delivery, Technology Optimization)